 Economic Impact: Wellbore collapses often lead to downtime, halting drilling operations and causing losses.
-The expenses incurred in repairing the collapse and the subsequent delays can accumulate reconstruction to the subsequent delays can accumulate reconstruction and consequences: Fluid loss resulting from wellbore collapses can contaminate surround aquifers and disrupt local ecosystems.
+The expenses incurred in repairing the collapse and the subsequent delays can accumulate ra Environmental Consequences: Fluid loss resulting from wellbore collapses can contaminate surround aquifers and disrupt local ecosystems.
 Moreover, the release of drilling fluids and cuttings into the surrounding environment can trigger ecological imbalance.

 Safety Concerns: The collapse of a wellbore poses grave risks to onsite personnel and equipment.
-The release of pressure and debris can endanger lives and result in equipment damage.
+Th release of pressure and debris can endanger lives and result in equipment damage.